MatrixManAtYrService/ipfs-trie/README.md

 ### Performance

 There's a high likelihood of superfluous nodes, which will probably slow things down and waste memory.
 Perhaps it would be better to do something like [this](https://github.com/ethereum/wiki/wiki/Patricia-Tree).
+But...
+ 1. Optimize when needed, not up front
+ 2. I'm lazy
+ 3. I haven't thought through the implications of having different nodes' tries balanced in different ways (based on incomplete data), the naieve-trie doesn't rebalance, so each node's trie structurally resembles all others'.

+To work around this limitation, I recommend using short keys.

 No performance tests have been done.